 The Grade 1 Ottawa Police Service Pipe Band has decided to cancel its plans to compete in 2018, citing a shortfall in the drum section with “numbers lower than what is considered acceptable in Grade 1 these days,” according to new Pipe-Major Jacob Dicker.

 The band had hoped to re-emerge for competition after taking a hiatus for the entire 2017 season.
 In the spring of 2017 Lead-Drummer Brendan Kelly stepped down from the post, and then the group halted all plans to compete.
-In fall 2017 the band reorganized, with Andrew Hayes stepping down as pipe-major, and Dicker stepping, along with Mike Tuzyk as the new lead-drummer.
+In fall 2017 the band reorganized, with Andrew Hayes stepping down as pipe-major, and Dicker stepping in along with Mike Tuzyk as the new lead-drummer.

 The band said that “rebuilding plans are on hold, and has no immediate plans to compete,” indicating that its long-term viability for future competition appearances could be in doubt.
 “Nothing is planned at this time, but the organization will explore its options for 2019 and onward,” Dicker said.